The future of Claiborne Avenue, New Orleans

-On December 6, more than 120 New Orleans residents attended "Local Street Networks and the Future of Claiborne Avenue."
-This event presented research and reflections from both local and national experts that helped residents understand the potential impact of an I-10 freeway removal.
-Since the City of New Orleans received TIGER II funds ten months ago for a transportation study on the Claiborne Corridor but has yet to release a request for proposal, this event helped spark renewed interest in removing I-10 from New Orleans' urban fabric.
-CNU and the Claiborne Corridor Improvement Coalition issued a preliminary study last year that discussed alternative visions for the corridor, particularly an urban boulevard option in lieu of the elevated highway.
-Before the City releases its request for proposals to conduct the federal study, the Coalition's event sought to educate residents on a potential highway removal project favoring a boulevard conversion effort.
+On December 6, more than 120 New Orleans residents attended “Local Street Networks and the Future of Claiborne Avenue.”
+The event presented research and reflections from both local and national experts that helped residents understand the impact of — and sparked renewed interest in — removing I-10 from New Orleans’ urban fabric.
+CNU and the Claiborne Corridor Improvement Coalition issued a preliminary study last year that discussed alternative visions for the corridor, particularly as an urban boulevard option in lieu of the elevated highway.
+Although the City of New Orleans received TIGER II funds ten months ago for a transportation study on the Claiborne Corridor, it has yet to release its request for proposals.
+The Coalition’s event sought to encourage momentum on the progress already made.

 The evening ended with comments from Bill Gilchrist, Director of Place-based Planning in the Office of Mayor Mitch Landrieu.
-Gilchrist reaffirmed the city's commitment to the Claiborne Avenue community as well as updated the audience on the current progress of the City's TIGER II grant.
+Gilchrist reaffirmed the city’s commitment to the Claiborne Avenue community and updated the audience on the current progress of the City’s TIGER II grant.
 The City intends to release a request for proposals for professional services to assist the City in a transportation study within the next several weeks.
-You can find additional coverage of this event here.

-The event was organized by CNU and the Claiborne Corridor Improvement Coalition, with support from the Ford Foundation, the Greater New Orleans Foundation, the Louisiana Endowment for the Humanities, Tulane University's School of Architecture, and University of New Orleans' Merritt C. Becker, Jr. Transportation Institute.
-If you have questions about this event series or would like more information about Highways-to-Boulevards in New Orleans, please contact Caitlin Ghoshal at email@example.com.
+CNU and the Claiborne Corridor Improvement Coalition organized the event, with support from the Ford Foundation, the Greater New Orleans Foundation, the Louisiana Endowment for the Humanities, Tulane University’s School of Architecture, and the University of New Orleans’ Merritt C. Becker Jr. Transportation Institute.
+If you have questions about this event series or would like more information about Highways-to-Boulevards in New Orleans, please contact CNU Program Manager Caitlin Ghoshal at firstname.lastname@example.org.